Perl/PPCs/ppcs/ppc0036-viral-value-magic.md

 This tracking would be done by adding viral value magic onto every data transfer of interest, either when the data enters into the system or when the data is transfered into a different internal module.
 Any time a new value is derived from an existing value, that tracking metadata will be propagated to the value magic on the new variable.
 Since any arbitrary data structure can be used as the tracking viral value, each source of input data can record all of the relevant metadata needed for tracking that data, such as row/column for database-sourced values, or endpoint/args for HTTP-sourced values.

-The value magic infection logic would de-duplicate the metadata items by the reference of their data structures, so that the resulting tracking metadata only include unique metadata items.
+The value magic propagation logic would de-duplicate the metadata items by the reference of their data structures, so that the resulting tracking metadata only include unique metadata items.

 The tracking metadata would typically be captured and reported when a data item is output from the system, or when the item is transferred into a different internal module.